Anti-entropyThis is a featured page

-In evolution thermodynamics, anti-entropy is a loose term associated with effects or processes opposite that of entropy, namely order, organization, and improbability as opposed to that of disorder, disorganization and probability.
-[1] It expresses the ascending primacy of life over entropy, where life is defined as a kind of anti-entropic or negative entropy process.
-[1] This particular terminology is often considered a post-Teilhardian expression, in that it was used significantly by French scientific-religious philosopher Pierre Teilhard, becoming a common term in 1967.
+In hmolscience, anti-entropy is a loose term associated with effects or processes opposite that of entropy, namely order, organization, and improbability as opposed to that of disorder, disorganization and probability; expressing the ascending primacy of life (powered CHNOPS+ matter) over entropy, where life is defined as a kind of anti-entropic or negative entropy process.
 [1]

-In an unpublished manuscript dated November 19, 1951 (dedicated to Julian Huxley), in a section titled "The Transformation, starting with Man, of the Process of Evolution", Teilhard defines anti-entropy as "an effect of changes that are seized, draws a portion of matter in the direction of continually higher forms of structurization and centration."
-[2]
+“Anti-entropy is an effect of changes that are seized, draws a portion of matter in the direction of continually higher forms of structurization and centration.”

 References